 About this blog – I established this blog to provide a forum for the free exchange of information and ideas on the subject of fiction favorites.
 This exchange will hopefully take the form of expression of interest in those stories that have inspired, entertained, or frightened the reader so that the memory or lesson of the story lives on.
 It is hoped that these memories or lessons once shared can translate into a lesson or memory for another as well.
 So feel free to add your account of a fictional story that meant something to you.
 I hope you enjoy.

 About the header picture – It changes from time to time.
-Currently it is a picture of the Gulf of Mexico taken on January 14th 2014 at about 7 a.m. and is a January sky at sunrisr as seen over the Gulf.
+Currently, it is a picture of the Gulf of Mexico taken on May 14th, 2014 at about 2 p.m.

 About your comments – They can be seen by clicking on the comment section of a particular subject.
 Please feel free to leave a comment.
 If you don’t want others to see it please mark it private otherwise I will assume it is okay to post.
 I have also added a comments section on the front page so that the last five comments are posted.
 If you don’t see yours please go to the individual post and it should be there.